 Municipal bonds offer tax-free interest and are beneficial for very high income earners.
-Here we’ll look at the best municipal bond ETFs.
+Here we’ll look at the best municipal bond ETFs for 2021.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Municipal bonds, or munis, are bonds issued to investors by states and municipalities to pay for infrastructure and operating expenses.
 Muni bonds are popular among high income earners because their interest payments are exempt from federal and some state taxes.
 Public-purpose munis are specifically free from the alternative minimum tax, called “AMT-free.”
 Municipal bonds are more correlated with stocks than treasury bonds, but less correlated than corporate bonds.
 Muni bonds also have a much lower default rate than corporate bonds.